This is the Impact of Your Employee Wellness on Health Care Costs

 The study also determined that 11.1% of the total healthcare cost of the United States was directly related to inadequate physical activity.

 Let’s do some math.
 Last year the United States spent $3 trillion on healthcare which means physical inactivity is directly responsible for $333 billion in health care costs ($3 trillion x 11.1%).

 Using other epidemiology studies (listed in references below) we can do calculations for different unhealthy behaviors.
 There are enormous studies that have carefully looked at the healthcare costs associated with smoking, high blood pressure, obesity, and diabetes.
 Each of these unhealthy behaviors is highly associated with elevated health care costs.

-From these various studies I’ve put together a chart showing the total percentage of our healthcare expenditure that is directly related to each of these unhealthy behaviors.
+From these various studies this chart has been produced.
+It shows the total percentage of our healthcare expenditure that is directly related to each of these unhealthy behaviors.